 This is an incredible room where you can sit or even lie down to immerse your body in this transcendent experience.
 You will see flowers blooming and fading all around you.
 The artwork changes with the seasons, so you’ll see different flowers at different times.
 If you take time to pause and lie down, you can really have the feeling of being part of the artwork.

 Expanding Three-Dimensional Existence in Transforming Space

-An impressive work of art that starts with the Japanese character meaning “life” that then transforms itself into a beautiful tree with lots of flowers and even some butterflies around it.
+An impressive work of art that starts with the Japanese character meaning “life” and then transforms itself into a beautiful tree with lots of flowers and even some butterflies around it.

 Waterfall of Light Particles at the Top of an Incline

 Compared to the previous artworks, this one is pretty basic, but also worth the visit.
-Once again, you will have your feet on the water, and you will walk up following a path of light that leads to a small waterfall.
+Once again, you will have your feet on the water and walk up, following a path of light that leads to a small waterfall.

 Universe of Water Particles Falling from the Sky

 This artwork is located outside the museum, and it is basically a huge waterfall of light that reacts to the people around it.
 If you step close to it, you will see the water particles changing directions.
 It is pretty cool, but I think you can enjoy it better after sunset as it gets more impressive.